skintrade/employees/readme.md

 #### Further notes

 The DB used is 'messy', many of the tables do not have unique keys, and some store data in a manner that would be classed as 'legacy' or redundant in its current location.
 Ideally this DB would be restructured to organise the content more effectively and reduce query sizes and times.

+There are some test markers in the code to allow for quick debugging, and while not needed I have kept them 'just in case'.